gvwilson/sensibleadventures/bookster/bookster.md

 "Thank you.
 Lady Kembe has dreams sometimes, dreams that are more than dreams.
 These last few years, they have shown her a shadow moving across the land.
-At first she thought it was a metaphor, but of late…" He shrugged.
+At first she thought it was a metaphor, but of late…" The wave of his hand took in the mountain, their change of course, and the whole world.
+"Perhaps it is to be taken literally."

-"So you're here because of a metaphor," Erileine said flatly.
+"So you're here because of a dream," Erileine said flatly.

 Razi shrugged again.
-"I have chased rhymes before, and children's games–why not a metaphor?
-It could mean nothing–it often has, in the past.
+"I have chased rhymes before, and children's games–why not dreams?
+It could mean nothing–they often have in the past.
 But still, better to search and not find than not to search.
-Since she cannot come here herself…"  He turned his palms up.
+And since she cannot come here herself…"  He turned his palms up.
 "Here I am."

 Erileine scowled.
 "So the captain was right.
 You *are* her fetch."